kanthkaushikkrishna11/product-hierarchy-classifier/README.md

 This yields an interpretable score; **higher ⇒ more likely a bundle or multi-pack**.

-> Heuristic guidance (adjust after reviewing your data):
+> Heuristic guidance (adjust after reviewing  data):
 > • **≥ 4** often reads like a bundle or multi-pack.
 > • **2–3** are “borderline” (e.g., one trigger + a couple accessories).
 > • **0–1** are good **non-bundle** candidates.